 - In Summary

-How can I test for query parameters in my Google Analytics reports?
+How can I test for “fbclid” and other query parameters in my Google Analytics reports?

 Within Google Analytics navigate to: Behavior > Site Content > All Pages OR open up this Google Analytics Custom Report (opens in new window)